CharlyCst/MPK_research/notes/mpk.md

 # A few notes on MPK

 MPK is a __userspace__ mechanism to control page table permissions.
-Permissions set on a per thread basis (permissions are stored inside a _protection key rights register_ `PKRU`) and apply to a group of page tables instead of a single page.
+Permissions set on a per thread basis (permissions are stored inside a _protection key rights register_ `PKRU`) and apply to a group of page tables associated to a key instead of a single page.

 A key can be associated to RW, R or no access, execution cannot be restricted.
 The final permission is the intersection of thread local key permission and process permissions on the page table.

 A note on performance: unpriviligied instruction (WRPKRU) that executes in less than 20 cycles, i.e. 10 to 100 times faster than a syscall, plus there is no TLB flush.

 PKRU is a 32 bits register, each protection key is associated with two bits:
-- Bit _2i_ block any data access if set to 1 (access disable bit)
+- Bit _2i_ block any data access if set to 1 (access disable bit, or AD)
-- Bit _2i+1_ block any write if set to 1 (write disable bit)
+- Bit _2i+1_ block any write if set to 1 (write disable bit, or WD)

+Two ASM instructions are available to interact with PKRU:
-When using RDPKRU and WRPKRU to read and write PKRU the register ECX must be set to 0.
+- WRPKRU: overwrite PKRU with EAX, the two registers ECX and EDX must be filled with 0.
+- RDPKRU: return the current value of PKRU inside EAX, the ECX register must be filled with 0 while EDX will be overwritted with 0.

 Protections keys are 4 bits long (because there is 16 groups).